-I am 26 years old and I’m currently Destination Chesterfield Coordinator.
-I live in Nottinghamshire with my amazing husband, but was born and raised in Hasland.
+I’m Lydia and I’m currently Destination Chesterfield Coordinator.
+I live just over the Nottinghamshire border with my amazing husband and our children, but was born and raised in Hasland.

 What do you like best about living in Chesterfield and why?

 I like how well connected the town is, everybody knows everyone, you can go to town and guarantee you’ll bump into a familiar face.
 I currently enjoy how much the town is developing, with so much more to see and do than when I was growing up.

 What are your favourite ways to spend your free time in Derbyshire?

 I love Chatsworth, the house, the gardens, the events – always a favourite to show off Derbyshire to friends that visit from out of town.
 I also love to eat and currently enjoying how many new restaurants are springing up across the town.

 Where is your favourite place to shop locally and why?

 Huckleberry Willow is a favourite place to shop, always guaranteed to find a unique gift or accessory.
 A bit further out in Derbyshire, I love The Dog at Pentrich for a lovely celebratory meal.